 Curation of COCONUT DB

 COCONUT has aggregated NPs data from 63 sources under open source licenses.
-This data ranged from supplementary material from published papers to well curated databases under open licenses.
+This data ranged from supplimentary material from published papers to well curated databases under open licenses.
 It was decided by the Steering Committee that the focus of COCONUT Natural Products database was to provide reliable information on Molecules, Organisms and sample locations within the organisms where these molecules were reported from, and geo-locations where these organisms were reported to be found in literature.
-In order provide this complete set of information on a compound, wherever it was determined during the curation process that the required information was missing web scraping was utilised.
+In order provide this complete set of information on a compound, wherever it was determined during the curation process that the required information was missing webscraping was utilised.
 Scraping was also used where source collection data was openly accessible but had no bulk download links.

 Following the above processes and principles, the Original 2021 version of COCONUT aggregated 53 openly accessible Collections.
 2024 version of COCONUT expanded its database to include 10 more Collections bringing the total to 63.
 While gathering this data for the new version, the older 53 collection were revisited to ensure inclusion of updates from these sources.
 Where the Collections are no more accessible, the data that was used in the 2021 version of COCONUT was left as is.